ULHPC/ulhpc-docs/docs/hpc-schools.md

 ### Upcoming sessions

-- No sessions are planned at the moment.
+No sessions are planned at the moment.
 Future sessions will be announced here, please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

-## An introduction to HPC
+## An overview of HPC systems and applications

 This introductory presentation for HPC users with previous computing experience.
 It's a quite condensed course with minimal practical sections.
 The topics covered are